civican/legisinfo/42-1/bills/C-93/bill_text.md

 Offences

-under subsection 4(4) or (5) of the `Controlled Drugs and Substances Act`, as it read from time to time before October 17, 2018, for possession of a substance included in Item 1 of Schedule II to that Act, **except for similar synthetic preparations of cannabis, other than any substance that is identical to any phytocannabinoid produced by, or found in, a cannabis (marihuana) plant, regardless of how the substance was obtained**;
+under subsection 4(4) or (5) of the `Controlled Drugs and Substances Act`, as it read from time to time before October 17, 2018, for possession of a substance included in Item 1 of Schedule II to that Act, except for similar synthetic preparations of cannabis, other than any substance that is identical to any phytocannabinoid produced by, or found in, a cannabis (marihuana) plant, regardless of how the substance was obtained;

-under subsection 3(2) of the `Narcotic Control Act`, chapter N-1 of the Revised Statutes of Canada, 1985, as it read from time to time before May 14, 1997, for possession of a substance included in Item 3 of the schedule to that Act, **except for similar synthetic preparations of cannabis sativa, other than any substance that is identical to any phytocannabinoid produced by, or found in, a cannabis (marihuana) plant, regardless of how the substance was obtained**; and
+under subsection 3(2) of the `Narcotic Control Act`, chapter N-1 of the Revised Statutes of Canada, 1985, as it read from time to time before May 14, 1997, for possession of a substance included in Item 3 of the schedule to that Act, except for similar synthetic preparations of cannabis sativa, other than any substance that is identical to any phytocannabinoid produced by, or found in, a cannabis (marihuana) plant, regardless of how the substance was obtained; and

 under the `National Defence Act` or any previous version of that Act for an act or omission that constitutes an offence listed in paragraph (a) or (b).